amzn/alexa-skills-kit-js/README.md

 link below for more details):

 - SpaceGeek : a simple skill that responds to the user with a space fact.
+- ReindeerGames: a simple skill that plays trivia quiz questions
 - MinecraftHelper : a simple skill that responds to the user's recipe queries with formulas.
 - WiseGuy : a skill that tells knock knock jokes.
 - HistoryBuff : a skill that gives historical information that happened on a user provided day.